Phoshi/TWiME/readme.md

         DefaultLayout - Layout Name, where the names are listed above
         Splitter - The horizontal splitter, from 0-1
         VSplitter - the vertical splitter, from 0-1
+        Wallpaper - the wallpaper to use for this tag Setting the `Splitter` for a monitor changes the splitter for showing multiple tags at the same time

 [Menu Items]
     Menu items are also quite simple, the items follow this format: